Table of Contents

 Pneumonia is an inflammation of the airspaces in the lung most commonly caused by infections.
 Bacteria, viruses, or fungi can cause the infection.
-There are also a few noninfectious types of pneumonia that are caused by inhaling or aspirating foreign matter into the lungs.
+There are also a few noninfectious types of pneumonia that are caused by inhaling or aspirating foreign matter or toxic substances into the lungs.
 Around 50,000 people die each year of pneumonia in the U.S. Although anyone of any age can be affected, pneumonia is more common in elderly people and often occurs when the immune system becomes weakened via a prior infection or another condition.

 Pneumonia is generally more serious when it affects older adults, infants and young children, those with chronic medical conditions, or those with weakened immune function.

 What are the different types of pneumonia?

 Pneumonia can be classified in different ways.
 Doctors often refer to pneumonia based upon the way that the infection is acquired, such as community-acquired pneumonia or hospital-acquired pneumonia.

 - Community-acquired pneumonia (CAP), as the name implies, develops outside of the hospital or health-care environment.
 It is more common than hospital-acquired pneumonia.
 CAP is most common in winter and affects about 4 million people a year in the U.S.

 - Hospital-acquired pneumonia (HAP) is acquired when an individual is already hospitalized for another condition.
 HAP is generally more serious because it develops in ill patients already hospitalized or under medical care for another condition.
 Being on a ventilator for respiratory support increases the risk of acquiring HAP.
 Health-care-associated pneumonia is acquired from other health-care settings, like dialysis centers, outpatient clinics, or nursing homes.

-Other classification systems for pneumonia describe the way the inflammatory cells infiltrate the lung tissue or the appearance of the affected tissue.
+Other classification systems for pneumonia describe the way the inflammatory cells infiltrate the lung tissue or the appearance of the affected tissue (see the following examples).